play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 Successfully tagged linkextractor:step1
 ```

-We have crated a Docker image named `linkextractor:step1` based on the `Dockerfile` illustrated above.
+We have created a Docker image named `linkextractor:step1` based on the `Dockerfile` illustrated above.
 If the build was successful, we should be able to see it in the list of image:

 ```.term1